Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 # Sample: Configuring Function Apps with OpenCensus SDK

-This is an example of how to add the various settings Python-based Azure Function applications to send dependencies calls to Azure Monitor.
-You will run the samples both locally and deploy the Azure Functions to an Azure App Service resource you deployed as part of the setup script.
+This is an example of how to configure Azure Function applications to send dependencies calls to Azure Monitor.
+You will run the samples both locally and deploy the functions to an Azure Functions resource you deployed as part of the setup script.

 ## 1 - Environment Setup